maybebyte/anthesis/pages/projects.md

 Zolotarev](https://www.romanzolotarev.com/stagit.html) brought my
 attention to this fantastic program).

-Note that `.git` needs to be added at the end of the given repository's
+Note that `.git` must be appended to the given repository's
 <abbr title="Uniform Resource Locator">URL</abbr> in order to clone
 it.
 For example, to clone my dotfiles: